E-Commerce Sellers: Have You Learned Your Amazon Seller Slang?

 Fear not, weary traveller.
 We’re here to not only give you the Amazon seller tools you need to find your next successful product, but also to serve as your translator.
 If you’re new to selling through Amazon FBA you have enough challenges on your plate.
 The last thing you need to be drowned in are acronyms and perplexing vocabulary.
 Below, we’ve assembled an Amazon seller glossary to help you navigate the wonderful words of e-commerce.

 Amazon Seller Terms You Should Know

-3PL – Third party logistics.
-A company that accepts your shipment directly from a foreign manufacturer, checks for quality, then forwards to Amazon warehouses on your behalf.
+3PL – Third-party logistics.
+A company that accepts your shipment directly from a foreign manufacturer, checks for quality, then forwards it to Amazon warehouses on your behalf.

 If you have a very large inventory (5,000 units for example), it is going to take you a while to sell them all.
 This means storing at an Amazon fulfillment center will get expensive.
 Using 3PL, you can send a set amount of ready products to Amazon every month to pace your inventory management.

 ACOS – Advertising cost of sale.
 This is a metric you will want to become familiar with if you want to measure the success of your ad campaigns.